Note: As of January 21, 2020, the Wyze Cam V2 doesn’t have person detection temporarily, but Wyze is adding it back in as soon as possible.

 Why These Are Our Top Picks For Smart Home Devices

-The popularity of smart home devices is rapidly increasing, with the market expected to grow to $53.45 billion by 2022, with close to 75 billion devices1 smart home devices connected to the Internet.
-With so many people using so many different smart devices, how do you know what’s worthwhile and what’s a bit overrated?
+The popularity of smart home devices is rapidly increasing, with the market exploding with options.
+But with so many people using so many different smart devices, how do you know what’s worthwhile and what’s a bit overrated?
 Let’s take a closer look at all our top picks.

 · White and color ambiance